jalik/react-form/README.md

   disabled,
   // fields errors
   errors,
+  // returns the field props by name getButtonProps,
   // returns the field props by name getFieldProps,
   // returns the field initial value by name